 Definition of straight

-A straight is when a player forms 5 consecutive cards.
-The smallest possible straight is A-2-3-4-5 and the highest is T-J-Q-K-A (10, jack, queen, king, ace).
-The cards do not have to be the same "suit", i.e., the straight does not have to be all spades or diamonds, etc. The cards do not have to be in the same "suit".
-If a player makes a straight of the same suit (say, 5-6-7-8-9 all check) then it is said to be a straight-flush and not a straight.
-The straight is stronger than a three of a kind and to beat a straight, you will have to get a flush or better.
+A straight is when a player makes five consecutive cards.
+The lowest possible straight is A-2-3-4-5 and the highest is T-J-Q-K-A (10, jack, queen, king, ace).
+The cards do not have to be the same "suit", i.e. the straight does not have to be all spades or all diamonds, etc. If a player makes a straight of the same suit (say 5-6-7-8-9 all diamonds) then he is said to have a flush, not a straight.
+A straight is stronger than a three of a kind, and to beat a straight you will need to make a flush or better.

-On the Hold’em, when the main board (the community cards) shows a straight, all players will have that straight.
-If a tableau is 5-6-7-8-9, all players, regardless of their hidden cards, will be credited with that straight.
-If a player has a 10 in hand or 10-J, he will now have a higher straight and will be the one to win the jackpot.
-In Omaha, the operation is not the same.
-If we are talking about the same table as before, 5-6-7-8-9, no player would have a straight since in Omaha, only 3 cards from the table and his two private cards must be taken.
+In Hold'em, when the main board (community cards) results in a straight, all players will have that straight.
+If a board is 5-6-7-8-9, all players, regardless of their hole cards, will be credited with that straight.
+If a player has a 10 in his hand or 10-J, he will now have a higher straight and will be the one to win the prize pool.
+In Omaha, it doesn't work the same way.
+If we're talking about the same board as before, 5-6-7-8-9, no player would have a straight because in Omaha you only need to take 3 cards from the board and your two hole cards.